Cyclonecode/custom-php-settings/readme.txt

 The settings table will display all non-system php settings that can be customized by the plugin.
 All modified settings will be displayed in red in this table.

-Some settings might be displayed in red because they are changed somewhere else, perhaps through a customized php.ini file, by wordpress itself, a plugin or in some other way.
+Some settings might be displayed in red because they are changed somewhere else, perhaps through a customized php.ini file, by Wordpress itself, a plugin or in some other way.
 For instance if you have enabled **WP_DEBUG** in your **wp-config.php** file the **error_reporting** setting will turn red.

 If you have questions or perhaps some idea on things that should be added you can also try [slack](https://join.slack.com/t/cyclonecode/shared_invite/zt-6bdtbdab-n9QaMLM~exHP19zFDPN~AQ).